pes10k/web-api-manager/docs/SCHEMAS.md

             ...
         ],
         "shouldLog": "0" | "1" | "2" (a ShouldLogVal enum),
+        "template": {
-        "template": [
+            "s": [
                 integer id of a standard, taken from the info.id property, integer id of another standard, taken from the info.id property, etc...
             ],
+            "f": array of key paths (strings) of features that should be blocked for standards that match this rule.
+        },
         "blockCrossFrame": (boolean)
     }
 }